Featured image of post Open Build Service

 rpmdev-newspec -t minimal yourpackage

-When you have finished writing your spec file without any rpmlint errors, you can send the package to the Open Build Service.
+When you have finished writing your .spec file without any rpmlint errors, you can send the package to the Open Build Service.

-osc vc # write down changes file
+osc vc # note the changes to the package

-osc ci # commit package
+osc ci # commit your work